 Authentication can be configured in one of two possible methods: Server-based authentication, and OptiCore authentication.

-In server-based authentication mode, authentication is primarily handled by application server and after successful authentication OptiVLM Vault Balance checks the associated Role for that user.
+In server-based authentication mode, authentication is primarily handled by the application server and after successful authentication, OptiVLM Vault Balance checks the associated role for that user.
 This authentication mode is recommended by NCR Cash Management.

-OptiCore authentication is an internal Single Sign On(SSO) solution for OptiSuite and OptiVLM wherein all applications authenticate user via OptiCore authentication library.
+OptiCore authentication is an internal Single Sign On(SSO) solution for OptiSuite and OptiVLM wherein all applications authenticate the user via the OptiCore authentication library.
 This mode includes DBAuthorizer (described below) or could be customized code for a specific institution.

 Note: It may be advantageous to initially use Server-based Authentication to set up users.
-Then switch to other authentication method if necessary.
+Then switch to other authentication methods if necessary.

-* To comment xml configuration file, use “<!---“ and “--->” to include the section desired, uncomment is to remove the “<!--” and “-->”
+* To comment XML configuration file, use “<!---“ and “--->” to include the section desired, uncomment is to remove the “<!--” and “-->”

-* There are specific configuration to each mode in <application-path>/WEB-INF/classes/META-INF/spring/ applicationContext-security.xml and in <application-path>/WEB-INF/classes/META-INF/spring/ applicationContext-acl.xml.
-Only the section for current authentication mode should be uncommented, and all other section should be commented out.
+* There is specific configuration to each mode in <application-path>/WEB-INF/classes/META-INF/spring/ applicationContext-security.xml and in <application-path>/WEB-INF/classes/META-INF/spring/ applicationContext-acl.xml.

+Note: Only the section for the current authentication mode should be uncommented, and all other sections should be commented out.